As per a famous quote “The first step is always the hardest”. Apt for those hunting jobs as a fresher.

 Having clarity and vision about your career will make you look confident and equipped with knowledge in front of the interviewer and it will also help you in making a good choice for your first job as your first job will further define your career.

 Once you have a clear picture of your career in your mind.
-Do some market research and target few companies who are working in your interest area.
-And give these companies preference in your job search.
+Do some market research and target a few companies who are working in your interest area.
+And give those companies preference in your job search.

-Gathering information about these companies and people working there will help you in customizing your CV and preparing interview answers well in advance.
+Gathering information about those companies and people working there will help you in customizing your CV and preparing interview answers well in advance.

 Make an outstanding resume.
 Make it clear, concise and readable as for fresher’s hiring recruiters get tons of CVs and they spend only a few seconds on a single CV.